Learning Transfer Operators by Kernel Density Estimation: Frobenius-Perron and the Classical Ulam-Galerkin Method for Estimation

 \section{Frobenius-Perron and the Classical Ulam-Galerkin Method for Estimation}

-First we briefly review a standard discussion of Frobenius-Perron operators for deterministic and then random maps, and flows are covered in as much as the maps discussed can be taken as derived from the flow by a Poincare' or stroboscopic mapping.
+First, we briefly review a standard discussion of Frobenius-Perron operators for deterministic and then random maps, and flows are covered.
 Assuming a map,

-the forward $orbit(x)=\{x,f(x),f^2(x),...\}$ from an initial condition $x$ is a subject of dynamical systems.
-However, if we consider an ensemble of many initial conditions, that are distributed by $\rho\in L^1(X)$, and we assume $f$ is a nonsingular transformation and measurable relative to $(X,{\cal B},\mu)$ on a Borel sigma-algebra of measurable sets $ {\cal B } \subset X$, then follows the Frobenius-Perron operator that describes the orbit of ensembles, following our notation from \cite{bollt2013applied}, and comparable to \cite{lasota1982exact}.
-The linear map, ${\cal P}_f:L^1(X)\rightarrow L^1(X)$, follows the discrete continuity equation,
+the forward orbit of an initial condition $x$, $\gls{orbit}(x)=\{x,f(x),f^2(x),...\}$ is a fundamental object in the study of dynamical systems.
+However, if we consider an ensemble of many initial conditions, that are distributed by $\rho\in L^1(\Omega)$, and we assume $\gls{f}$ is a nonsingular transformation and measurable relative to $(\Omega,\mathbb{ B},\mu)$ on a Borel sigma-algebra of measurable sets $ \mathbb{ B} \subset \Omega$ with measure $\mu$, then the Frobenius-Perron operator that describes the orbit of ensembles (here we are following the notation from \cite{bollt2013applied}, and comparable to \cite{lasota1982exact}).
+The linear map, ${\cal P}_f:L^1(\Omega)\rightarrow L^1(\Omega)$, follows the discrete continuity equation,